Lee Wulff: Joan Wulff

 Although previously acquainted through some sportsman shows, in 1966, Lee worked with Joan Salvato Cummings on an ABC's The American Sportsman television film on Blue Fin Tuna fishing in Newfoundland.
 Joan was a world class fly casting champion and avid fly angler.
 Later that year they worked together on another American Sportsman episode on bass fishing in Florida.
 Despite Lee's three divorces and Joan's previous marriage, Lee and Joan were married in 1967.
 They settled with Joan's two boys, Douglas and Stuart, in Keene, New Hampshire.

 Wulff School of Fishing

 Lee and Joan Wulff moved their home from New Hampshire to Lew Beach, New York, on the Beaverkill river in 1978.

 The couple set up the Wulff School of Fly Fishing in 1979 on the Beaverkill River in New York.
-According to the school's website, Joan explained the couple's reason for open the school.
+According to the school's website, Joan explained the couple's reason for opening the school.
 "Lee's and my dream to share, with willing enthusiasts, the skills and lore of our wonderful sport.
 Lee will be with you through his words, films, and philosophy."